igorw-forks/fuelphp/README.md

 For that reason we still provide these aliases but they're aliased to a `Classes\` namespace.

 Next we implemented a DiC.
-This will be available globally and Application specific, where the Application DiC will fallback to the global DiC when something unknown is requested.
+This will be available globally and Application specific, where the Application DiC will fallback to the environment DiC when something unknown is requested.
 Below are the three most important methods:

 ```php
 <?php